mcoto004CR/pi-kube/README.md

 I highly recommend once in the shell, enter "passwd" to change your password.

-1.- Configure you wifi (I recommend Ethernet if you can)
+1.- Configure you wifi (I recommend Ethernet if you can) Option 1: sudo raspi-config

-   Below you can setup your WiFI SSID
+   Go to Network options
+   Wi-fi option
+   and enter your wifi details

+   Option 2 add this to wpa_supplicant.conf file:
-     sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
+      country = XX (your country code, ie US) sudo nano /etc/wpa_supplicant/wpa_supplicant.conf
       network={
           ssid="your SSID"
           psk="your WiFi Password"
         }

    then: sudo reboot

   Use ifconfig, to get your current ip
-  Copy your IP
+  Copy your IP , or you can setup any IP you want, just make sure is free on your router

   Below will enable a static IP so you can easy SSH sudo nano /etc/dhcpcd.conf and enter the following data